 Ueberroth Family Foundation

 Vicki Booth joined the OCCF Board of Governors in 2008.
 A longtime Orange County Community Foundation donor advisor, she and her husband involve their children in philanthropic endeavors and support of local nonprofit work.
-Currently vice chair of the OCCF Board of Governors and co-chair of the fund distribution committee, she is actively involved in understanding needs facing the community and the local nonprofit sector.
+Currently chair of the OCCF Board of Governors and co-chair of the fund distribution committee, she is actively involved in understanding needs facing the community and the local nonprofit sector.
 In addition to her work at OCCF, Vicki serves as president of the Ueberroth Family Foundation, which benefits charitable organizations focused on youth, education and cancer.
 She is a founding trustee and board chair of Sage Hill School, which she has served for 15 years.
 She has also served as chair of the Hoag Cancer Center's Founders' Committee, raising funds for critical cancer research.

 Irvine Company Office Properties